omoyal/openshift_admins_for_devops_workshop/Day 5/Lab-5_B_Alerts_and_etcd.md

 oc get nodes
 # take the name of one of Workers

-oc adm drain <node-name> --ignore-daemonsets --delete-emptydir-data
+oc adm drain <node-name> --ignore-daemonsets --delete-emptydir-data --force
 # wait for complete draining
 # TIP!
 You can see how openshift delete all pods from this node and moving them to another one)